Salt Spring Island Active Transportation Network

 Share on Facebook Share on Twitter Share on Linkedin Email this link

-cargo bicycle riding past red building with a parked car and pedestrian
+bicycle riding on road shoulder past buildings with a parked cars

-The ATNP will build on the 2013 Pedestrian and Cycling Master Plan and guide the development of the Island’s active transportation network over the next 10 to 20 years.
-The plan will address critical active transportation issues and help SSI manage transportation and demographic changes while improving island quality of life, safety, and mobility for residents and visitors.
+The ATNP builds on the 2013 Pedestrian and Cycling Master Plan and guides the development of the Island’s active transportation network over the next 10 to 20 years.
+The plan will address critical active transportation issues and help SSI manage transportation and demographic changes while improving quality of life, safety and mobility for residents and visitors.
+The CRD obtained funding from the BC Active Transportation Grants Program to support the cost of developing the Salt Spring Island Active Transportation Network Plan (ATNP).

-The project has four phases, as shown below.
+The project had four phases, as shown below:

 What is Active Transportation?